Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 | Vonage | $13.99 per user per month for 1–4 users | ✅ | Local US and Canadian numbers only | Shared line appearance only | $4.99 per number per month |

-Quo is a business phone system built specifically for growing teams.
+Quo is a business phone system built for startups and fast-growing small businesses.
 Our VoIP phone platform offers the same features as RingCentral but with a modern user experience.
 You don’t have to worry about SMS and MMS messaging limits; we offer unlimited messaging to US and Canadian numbers.
 Plus, unlike RingCentral’s TCR registration hurdles and SMS delays, Quo makes the process quick and easy.

 RingCentral only offers shared lines for incoming calls.
-With Quo (formerly OpenPhone), your team can field incoming texts and calls together.
+With Quo, your team can field incoming texts and calls together.
 This cuts down on your response time and gives customers the level of service they deserve.
 And all our plans offer unlimited call recording storage, so you don’t have to worry about paying for extra recording.

 Your team can easily collaborate on text messages or customer follow-ups with internal threads.
 These comments are only visible to your team and let you easily loop in colleagues and assign tasks.

-Quo also provides AI-powered features that help your team work more efficiently.
-Never lose a customer detail again with AI call summaries and transcripts.
-Reference exactly what customers shared with you and resolve disputes if they come up.
+Quo also provides AI features that help your team work more efficiently.
+Never lose a customer detail again with AI call summaries and call transcriptions.
+Your support teams can reference exactly what customers shared with you and resolve disputes if they come up.
 Automatically label your calls with tags to keep track of what customers are sharing with you and review calls faster with AI call tags.
 This feature is available on the Scale plan.

 One more reason to choose OpenPhone instead of RingCentral: Sona, Quo’s 24/7 AI voice agent.
 It greets customers, answers questions, and takes detailed messages when your team is busy or unavailable.
-Sona is smarter than voicemail and more effective than traditional answering services.
-And with per-call pricing, it saves you hundreds of dollars a month compared to other AI answering services.
+Sona can also send messages or transfer calls to your team when needed.
+It has an affordable pricing model that charges you for each call instead of every minute.
+This model saves you hundreds of dollars a month compared to other AI answering services.

 Here are a few other ways Quo can help your business grow: